jminor/aq/README.md

 ![Build](https://github.com/jminor/aq/workflows/Build/badge.svg)

+NOTE: This is a fork of https://github.com/rxi/aq which adds automated builds for Mac, Windows, and Linux via GitHub Actions.

 ## Overview
 The project is a lightweight framework for creating small audio toys.
 The framework binds immediate mode ui, modularly routed audio nodes and midi input to the [fe](https://github.com/rxi/fe) scripting language.
 A small program that would output a sinewave and change its frequency when a button is clicked would be as follows:
 ```clojure